 To clean your gold rings at home, you’ll find many commercial cleaners available.
-Also a soft chamois cloth is an effective way to keep your gold rings shining.
-Be careful with chlorine, at high temperatures can permanently damage or discolor your gold jewelry.
+Also, a soft chamois cloth is an effective way to keep your gold rings shining.
+Be careful with chlorine, high temperatures can permanently damage or discolor your gold jewelry.
 Do not wear any gold while in a pool or hot tub.

 For rings that do not contain colored gemstones, an ultrasonic cleaning machine may be appropriate.
 Once again, ask your jeweler.
 Grease can be removed from gold by dipping the ring into plain rubbing alcohol.
 Again, check with your jeweler about colored gemstone pieces.

 You can remove tarnish with jewelry cleaner, or by using soap and water mixed with a few drops of ammonia.
 Carefully brush with a soft bristle brush.
 An old toothbrush can also be used.
-After the brushing, simply rinse with lukewarm water and allow to dry.
+After the brushing, simply rinse with lukewarm water and allow it to dry.

 Buying Loose Diamonds